Carmelo85S/QR-code-generator/README.md

 Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
+If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes